TNG/elevation-of-privilege/README.md

 Once the database connector is fully implemented, it can be used instead of a FlatFile by changing the object used in `config.ts`.
 Just replace `ModelFlatFile` with the name of the mongoDB database connector.

-## TODO

-### Migrate to Typescript

-Work on migrating to TypeScript has already started but is not complete yet.
-Most of the server code and the code shared between client and server has already been migrated but a lot of the client is still missing.

-In order to migrate a
-component of the client to TypeScript, follow this pattern:

-* Change the file extension of the file to `tsx`
-* Create an interface for specifying the props of the component
-* Use that interface when declaring the component
-* Go through the rest of the file and fix any TypeScript or linter errors / warnings
-* Change the extension of any accompanying test files to `tsx`
-* Fix any potential errors in there

-Among the files `src/client/pages/*.tsx` you will find different examples for how to set up TypeScript components.
-### Other TODOs

-* UI fixes (optimizations, smaller screens)
-* Optimize the card sprite sheet (can look at SVGs)
-* Improve test coverage, write tests for possible game states and moves
-* Refactor and have reusable components
-* Optimize component renders through `shouldComponentUpdate`
-* Write contributing guide

 ## Credits
 The card game Elevation of Privilege was originally invented by [Adam Shostack](https://adam.shostack.org/) at Microsoft and is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
 The [EoP Whitepaper](http://download.microsoft.com/download/F/A/E/FAE1434F-6D22-4581-9804-8B60C04354E4/EoP_Whitepaper.pdf) written by Adam can be downloaded which describes the motivation, experience and lessons learned in creating the game.

 The card game Cornucopia was originally developed by the [OWASP Foundation](https://owasp.org/).
 In this application a slightly modified version of the original card game is used.
 This can be found in the subfolder `cornucopiaCards/`.
 As the original, the modified version is licensed under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).

+The card game Elevation of MLsec was developed at [Kantega AS](https://www.kantega.no/).
+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license (https://creativecommons.org/licenses/by-sa/4.0/).

 The motivation for creating this online version of the game at Careem was due to a large number of teams working remotely across several geographies and we wanted to scale our method of teaching threat modeling to our engineering teams.